 Another way to prevent the spread of hepatitis A is by practicing good hand hygiene.
 In addition, follow these steps: Always wash your hands with soap and water after using the bathroom or changing a child’s diaper.
 If your child is potty-trained, teach handwashing practices, especially after using the bathroom.
 Talk to the staff at the daycare.
 Ask about their policies for hand washing, food preparation, and diaper changes.Carefully dispose of soiled diapers.

 If your child is exposed to hepatitis A, take these steps to minimize symptoms and to prevent the virus from spreading to others: If recommended by the doctor, have your child receive an injection of immune globulin.
-This must be given within two weeks of exposure.
+This must be given within 2 weeks of exposure.
 It can provide temporary immunity for your child.
 If your child is over one year of age and has not been vaccinated, talk to your child’s doctor about the hepatitis A vaccine.
 Since your child could expose you to infection even without showing signs of illness, consider immunization for yourself and other family members, as well.Do not transfer your child to another daycare.
 This could spread the disease to others.

 Your child can safely return to daycare one week after symptoms began.
 Talk to the daycare center about their policy.